dotlang/language/doc/Enhancements.md

 `^`
 `:`?
 No.

-? - Think more about `with`.
+Y - Think more about `with`.
 Is it well defined?
 `type T`
 `type Array := (len: int, head:T , data: T[])`
 `func f1(x: T, y:Array)`